 As with the front squat:

-- Keep the bar resting on your shoulders.
+- Keep the bar resting on your shoulders in the front rack position.
 Don’t carry it with your arms.

 - Focus on keeping the elbows up.
 This will help you avoid leaning excessively forward.
-And when sitting in the squat, don’t let the elbows touch your legs.
+And when sitting in the squat position, don’t let the elbows touch your legs.

 - When coming up from the squat, drive through your heels.
 This will help you keep your heels down as described in the CrossFit how-to.